glamorous-noob/pwn_adventure_3/Episode_02-Tu_quoque_Brute/README.md

 ![CreateCharacter_interesting](Images/CreateCharacter_interesting.png)

-The first obvious clue I found was `DAT_10097d84` which by the looks of it containted either a boolean keeping track of the state of the master server connection or, most probably, a the address of a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) master server connection object (whose format is unclear yet).
+The first obvious clue I found was `DAT_10097d84` which by the looks of it containted either a boolean keeping track of the state of the master server connection or, most probably, the address of a [singleton](https://en.wikipedia.org/wiki/Singleton_pattern) master server connection object (whose format is unclear yet).
 The other clue was the vftable whose address is being stored into a stack variable.
 This is what made me look for and find all the other vftables in this binary, along with RTTI structures which I had no clue about before this project.
 While doing that, I recognized classes from the first 3 minutes of the gameplay like `GiantRat` and `GreatBallsOfFire`.

 I wasn't able to advance anymore on `CreateCharacter` though since I had no idea what kind of data was being manipulated in this function.
 I couldn't find a `Character` class.
 And following the vftable link led me to this nightmare:

 ![creactecharactervftable](Images/creactecharactervftable.png)

 So I moved on to classes that actually had human-readable names like those of spells and enemies, thinking if I do understand their format maybe I will find things related to mana consumption.
 The vftables of spell-representing classes contained a little less than 40 function pointers.
-Apprently they all implemented the IItem interface, I spent a lot of time trying to figure out what certain functions did.
+Apprently they all implemented the `IItem` interface.
+I spent a lot of time trying to figure out what certain functions did.
 A lot of them were easy since they consisted of returning a string (like a toString method or a getDescription or getTitle etc.) , but most of them were not, especially without knowing the structure of the class being manipulated.
 I tried to manually create types for classes and separate types for vftables so I would have something like `someobject->vftable.toStringmethod()` instead of the dreadful `(code*)((*(void**)someobject)+0xc)()` that a decompiler would typically create without having the right types.
 I made some effort but it was a big mess of not knowing where to start.

 The same problem occurred again when I found a class called `Player` that had TWO vftables because it had multiple inheritance.
 The combined total of pointers in this class's vftables is about 100.